nurrimahrima/Deployment-Rest-API/README.md

 **V. Interpretation**<br>

 - If the results issued are 'Tidak Terlambat' then it means that it is possible that the account will not make late payments in the next   several periods.
-Some actions that can be taken include:<br>
+Some actions that can be taken by company includes:<br>
     1. provide notification to keep credit within the middle to low risk limit<br>
     2. giving promos or compensation for being a good creditor<br>
     3. provide special treatment so that creditors can recommend the program to others<br>
     4. retain customers to become loyal customers

 - If the results issued are 'Terlambat' then it means that it is possible that the account will make late payments in the next several     periods.
-Some actions that can be taken include:<br>
+Some actions that can be taken by company includes:<br>
     1. give a warning for the late payment<br>
     2. announce the sanctions if notifications are ignored<br>
     3. terminating the creditor's account